beachweak/R2K/README.md

 - Custom apps
 - Removal of tracker cookies

-While a lot of the site will require a login to access most of the apps (as they are managed by C2K), however all widgets work perfectly fine without a login and R2K itself doesn't require a login.
+While most apps will require a C2K login (as they are managed entirely by C2K themselves), all main site functionality works perfectly fine without a login.
+A lot of third-party apps (e.g Bard, ChatGPT, Geoguessr) will not require C2K logins.

 R2K also converts the C2K website to an HTML format from its original ASPX format.